thomaspaysac/stagnant-sys/README.md

-## Hi, I'm Thomas! :wave: I'm a part-time front-end developer, and when I don't work or code my main hobbies include music, books and video games.
+## Hi, I'm Thomas! :wave:
+**I'm a part-time front-end developer, and when I don't work or code my main hobbies include music, books and video games.**

 - I'm currently finishing The Odin Project curriculum to learn web development,
-- I'm looking for opportunities to start my career as a web developer,
+- I speak french and english and I'm looking for opportunities to start my career as a web developer.
-- I speak french and english.

 ### Skills: